-As a sole trader, tax returns can cause a few issues such as:
+As a sole trader, tax returns can be a headache to complete.
+That’s because you need to:

 In this article we’ll be covering: